gadget114514/UnityDirDPlugin/README.md

 DirD is simple folder browsing tool supporting drag and drop to other editor window.

+Unity Editor Plugin to browse folders without changing the specified object by inspector.

 # Install
 Download dird.unitypackage from repository (as raw data) Import dird.unitypackage.